Elastic Graphs: Reduced and taut maps

 \subsection{Connection to max-flow/min-cut}

-We can connect Theorem~\ref{thm:maxflow-mincut} and Proposition~\ref{prop:maxflow-mincut-local} to a statement that looks more like the classical max-flow/min-cut problem (Example~\ref{examp:mincut}).
+For some intuition, we can connect Theorem~\ref{thm:maxflow-mincut} and Proposition~\ref{prop:maxflow-mincut-local} to a statement that looks more like the classical max-flow/min-cut problem (Example~\ref{examp:mincut}).
 For simplicity, we restrict to the local setting of Proposition~\ref{prop:maxflow-mincut-local}.
-Given a graph~$\Gamma$ with $k$ marked points $\{v_i\}_{i=1}^k$, define a \emph{flow} from $v_i$ to $v_j$ to be a marked weighted multi-curve $(C,c)$ on~$\Gamma$, with each component a marked interval with one endpoint mapping to~$v_i$ and the other mapping to~$v_j$.
+Given a graph~$\Gamma$ with $k$ marked points $\{v_i\}_{i=1}^k$, define a \emph{flow} between $v_i$ and~$v_j$ to be a marked weighted multi-curve $(C,c)$ on~$\Gamma$, with each component a marked interval with one endpoint mapping to~$v_i$ and the other mapping to~$v_j$.
 Such a flow has multiplicities $n_c$ on each edge as usual, as well as a total weight $w(c)$, the sum of the weights of all components of~$C$.